syncfusion-content/wpf-docs/wpf/TreeMap/ColorValuePath.md

 ---
 layout: post
 title: ColorValuePath in WPF TreeMap control | Syncfusion
-description: Learn here all about ColorValuePath support in Syncfusion WPF TreeMap (SfTreeMap) control and more.
+description: Learn here all about ColorValuePath support in Syncfusion WPF TreeMap (SfTreeMap) control, its elements and more.
 platform: wpf
 control: TreeMap
 documentation: ug